supernalintelligence/supernal-interface/requirements/REQ-001-interactive-ui-widgets.md

     And the UI widgets section is visible
     And all @Tool decorated methods are registered

-  Scenario: Click a standard button widget
+  Scenario: Click a simple button widget
-    Given I see a button labeled "Open Menu"
-    When I click the button
+    Given I see a button labeled "Open Menu" in the widget zoo When I click the button
-    Then the @Tool method "openMainMenu()" executes immediately And I see visual feedback that the menu opened
-    And the button state reflects the current menu state
+    Then the @Tool method "openMainMenu()" executes immediately And I see visual feedback that the action completed And the button shows its current state

-  Scenario: Interact with form input widget
-    Given I see a text input field with label "Send Message" When I type "Hello World" and press Enter
-    Then the @Tool method "sendChatMessage('Hello World')" executes And I see the message appear in the chat interface And the input field clears automatically

   Scenario: Toggle checkbox widget
-    Given I see a checkbox labeled "Enable Notifications" When I click the checkbox
+    Given I see a checkbox labeled "Enable Feature" in the widget zoo When I click the checkbox
-    Then the @Tool method "toggleNotifications()" executes
+    Then the @Tool method "toggleFeature()" executes
-    And the checkbox state changes to reflect the new setting And other UI elements update based on the notification state
+    And the checkbox state changes immediately
+    And I see feedback that the feature was toggled

   Scenario: Select radio button widget
-    Given I see radio buttons for "Theme: Light, Dark, Auto" When I select "Dark"
+    Given I see radio buttons for "Priority: High, Medium, Low" in the widget zoo When I select "High"
-    Then the @Tool method "setTheme('dark')" executes
+    Then the @Tool method "setPriority('high')" executes
-    And the UI theme changes immediately to dark mode And the radio button selection is updated
+    And the radio button selection updates immediately And I see feedback confirming the priority change

   Scenario: Use dropdown/select widget
-    Given I see a dropdown labeled "Language"
-    When I select "Spanish" from the dropdown
+    Given I see a dropdown labeled "Status" in the widget zoo When I select "Active" from the dropdown
-    Then the @Tool method "setLanguage('es')" executes
+    Then the @Tool method "setStatus('active')" executes
-    And UI text changes to Spanish where applicable And the dropdown shows "Spanish" as selected
+    And the dropdown shows "Active" as selected
+    And I see feedback confirming the status change

+  Scenario: Submit form widget
+    Given I see a simple form with name input and submit button When I enter "Test User" and click submit
+    Then the @Tool method "submitForm('Test User')" executes And I see feedback that the form was submitted
+    And the form clears after successful submission
 ```

 ## Technical Context